Spock: The Motion Picture and the film series

-At the beginning of Star Trek: The Motion Picture (1979), Spock is no longer in Starfleet, having resigned and returned home to pursue the Vulcan discipline of Kolinahr.
-Spock is unable to complete the Kolinahr ritual after he senses the coming of V'ger, and rejoins Starfleet to aid the Enterprise crew in their mission.
-Spock, promoted to captain, is commanding officer of the Enterprise at the beginning of Star Trek II: The Wrath of Khan (1982).
+At the beginning of Star Trek: The Motion Picture (1979), Spock is no longer serving in Starfleet, having resigned and returned home to pursue the Vulcan discipline of Kolinahr.
+Unable to complete the Kolinahr ritual after he senses the coming of V'ger, he rejoins Starfleet to aid the Enterprise crew in their mission.
+Spock is later promoted to captain, and is commanding officer of the Enterprise at the beginning of Star Trek II: The Wrath of Khan (1982).
 At the film's end, he transfers his "katra" – the sum of his memories and experience – to McCoy, and then sacrifices himself to save the ship and its crew from Khan Noonien Singh (Ricardo Montalbán).
 The sequel, Star Trek III: The Search for Spock (1984), focuses on his crewmates' quest to recover Spock's body, learning upon arrival that he has been resurrected by the Genesis matrix after landing on the planet at the end of the previous film.
 At the film's conclusion, Spock's revived body is reunited with his katra.
 Spock is next seen in Star Trek IV: The Voyage Home (1986), which depicts his recovery from the after-effects of his resurrection.
+After saving planet Earth with his comrades, Spock reconciles with his father who has reconsidered his opinion regarding Spock's life choices.
 In the film's final scene, he joins the crew of the newly commissioned USS Enterprise-A under Kirk's command.
-In Star Trek V: The Final Frontier (1989), Spock and the Enterprise crew confront the renegade Sybok, Spock's half-brother.
+In Star Trek V: The Final Frontier (1989), Spock and the Enterprise crew confront the renegade Vulcan Sybok, Spock's half-brother.
 Star Trek VI: The Undiscovered Country (1991) reunites the Enterprise crew on a mission to prevent war from erupting between the Federation and Klingon Empire.
 Spock serves as a special envoy to broker peace with the Klingons after a natural disaster devastates their homeworld.

 Star Trek: The Next Generation

-After a period in which the production team avoided mentioning some aspects of The Original Series, Spock was mentioned by name in Star Trek: The Next Generation in the episode "Sarek" (1990).
+After a period during which the production team avoided mentioning some aspects of The Original Series, Spock was mentioned by name in Star Trek: The Next Generation in the episode "Sarek" (1990).
 Executive producer Michael Piller later described this one act as "the breakthrough which allowed us to open the doors, that allowed us to begin to embrace our past".

 Spock appears in "Unification" (1991), a two-part episode of Star Trek: The Next Generation.
 Set 75 years after the events of The Undiscovered Country, the episode focuses on Federation Ambassador Spock's attempt to reunite the Romulans with their Vulcan brethren.
 Filming of The Undiscovered Country overlapped with production of this episode, and the episode references Spock's role in the film.
 While Spock's initial unification campaign fails, he chooses to remain on Romulus in secret to help the movement.